 RGI Members originate from a variety of European countries, consisting of TSOs from Belgium (Elia), Croatia (HOPS), France (RTE), Germany (50Hertz, Amprion and TenneT), Ireland (EirGrid), Italy (Terna), the Netherlands (TenneT), Spain (Red Eléctrica de España), Switzerland (Swissgrid) and Norway (Statnett); and NGOs such as WWF International, BirdLife Europe, Germanwatch, Fundación Renovables, Legambiente, the Royal Society for the Protection of Birds (RSPB), Climate Action Network (CAN) Europe, Natuur&Milieu and Transport & Environment (T&E).
 RGI was launched in July 2009.

 Find out more about RGI's strategic objectives and organisational enablers in our Strategic Plan, which can be downloaded on the bottom of this page.

 The share of renewable energy in the European power system is expected to significantly increase in the coming years and decades.
-Based on the Renewable Energy Directive, it is assumed that renewable energy will provide about 30-35% of all electricity consumed in the EU by 2020.
 Driven by energy and climate security concerns, this share of renewable energy is likely to become much larger post-2020 and be the main component of the European power mix.
-Also, a decarbonised power sector is a precondition to meet the mitigation target agreed by the European Council 2009 to reduce emissions in all industrialised countries by 80-95% by 2050.

-Bringing the necessary transformation to the power sector will require strong coalitions across different sectors in society.
+Bringing the necessary transformation to the power sector requires strong coalitions across different sectors in society.